Wolverine971/9takes/src/blog/community/memetic-comments.md

 </div>

+<p class="firstLetter">He who is without sin cast the first stone- John 8:7<p>

+Online discussions are not for the faint of heart.
+They are little battlegrounds where ideologies duke it out.
+You are either 'for' or 'against' whatever the topic.
+This polarizing dynamic fosters mimicry or memetic behavior.
+We copy the people we like and look up to.

 <!-- breaking the memetic hold, say something nice about someone you disagree with -->

 <!-- Maybe someone we like supports X, so we  -->